-The "along-flow distribution" approach partitions observed particle basal melt rates (Section 3.4) evenly across each path, and computes statistics for each cell in a fixed Eulerian grid using all paths that pass through that cell (Figure 7).
+- The "along-flow distribution" approach partitions observed particle basal melt rates (Section 2.9.1) evenly across each path, and computes statistics for each cell in a fixed Eulerian grid using all paths that pass through that cell (Figure 6).
 This approach potentially provides a more realistic map of the melt rate "field" (end member #1), but it effectively smooths basal melt rate estimates in the along-flow direction, especially for longer path lengths.
-This leads to reduced resolving power for local basal

-425 melt rate spatial variability (end member #2), especially for features with transverse orientation (e.g. transverse channels/keels, rifts).

-The path history of all valid particles for a particular DEM_i - DEM_j combination is reduced to identify a unique set of occupied grid cells in the global Eulerian reference frame.
-For each particle path, basal melt rate \dot{b} is calculated as described in Section 3.4 and these values are distributed evenly along encountered cells.
-This procedure yields a spatially variable particle count

-430 within each cell in the global Eulerian coordinate system; only one particle will pass through a cell on the upstream edge of the domain, while \sim 10-100 particles could pass through a cell near the center of the domain over the full Dt interval.
-We then compute the median and NMAD for each cell (Figure 7).
+This leads to reduced resolving power for basal melt rate spatial variability (end member #2), especially for features with transverse orientation (e.g. transverse channels/keels, rifts). - 425 The path history of all valid particles for a particular DEM_i - DEM_j combination is reduced to identify a unique set of occupied grid cells in the global Eulerian reference frame.
+For each particle path, basal melt rate \dot{b} is calculated as described in Section 2.9.1 and these values are distributed evenly along encountered cells.
+This procedure yields a spatially variable particle count within each cell in the global Eulerian coordinate system; only one particle will pass through a cell on the upstream edge of the domain, while ~10-100 unique particles could pass through a cell near the center of the domain over the full Dt interval. - 430 We then compute the median and NMAD for each cell (Figure 6).
 This approach reduces noise and provides metrics to evaluate variance and uncertainty in derived basal melt rates.

-3.5.2 Initial-pixel
+2.9.2.2 Initial-pixel products

-- 435 The "initial-pixel" approach assigns particle basal melt rate values to the corresponding path origins in DEM_i, so the resulting basal melt rates grids have the same spatial extent as DEM_i.
-This approach is relatively straightforward, and was used in earlier work (e.g., Dutrieux et al., 2013).
-It preserves the relative spatial distribution of basal melt rates across individual features in DEM_i (e.g., channels and keels), but doesn't resolve where along the ~8 km particle path that melt actually occurred.
-For a given DEM_i-DEM_i combination, the initial-pixel approach assigns particle basal melt rate values to DEM_i pixel locations. - For each initial DEM_i , we then create stacks of available DEM_i - DEM_j initial-pixel basal melt rate products and compute a perpixel stack median map.
-In other words, basal melt rates calculated from each valid downstream DEM_j are assigned to the initial DEM_i pixel locations, and median values for each DEM_i pixel are computed assuming no temporal variability in basal melt rates for all valid t_i - t_j intervals.
+The "initial-pixel" approach assigns particle basal melt rate values to the corresponding path origins in DEM_i , so the resulting basal melt rates grids have the same spatial extent as DEM_i .
+This approach is relatively straightforward, and was used in earlier

+435 work (e.g., Dutrieux et al., 2013).
+It preserves the relative spatial distribution of basal melt rates across individual features in DEM_i (e.g., channels and keels) to evaluate end member scenario #2, but doesn't resolve where along the ~8 km particle path that melt actually occurred.

+For a given DEM_i - DEM_j combination, the initial-pixel approach assigns particle basal melt rate values to DEM_i pixel locations.
+For each initial DEM_i , we then create stacks of available DEM_i - DEM_j initial-pixel basal melt rate products and compute a per-

+440 pixel stack median map.
+In other words, basal melt rates calculated from each valid downstream DEM_i are assigned to the initial DEM_i pixel locations, and median values for each DEM_i pixel are computed assuming no temporal variability in basal melt rates for all valid t_i - t_j intervals.

-3.5.3 Path distribution considerations
+2.9.2.3 Path distribution considerations